What is a Call Center? How They Work and Common Technology

 FAQs

 • 1.
-What is a call center in simple words?
+What is call center in simple words?

 A call center is a dedicated team that handles incoming and outgoing phone calls to assist customers with their questions, concerns, or issues related to a company’s products or services.